Custom Cricket Bats: Balancing Weight, Size, and Performance

 Cricket Bat Weights

 Choosing the right weight for your cricket bat is a delicate balance, influenced by personal style, strength, and technical ability.
-Each batter has a unique stance when it comes to bat weight which makes it all subjective.
+Each batter has a unique stance when it comes to bat weight, which makes it all subjective.

 But what are the actual weight ranges available, and how do they influence a batting style?

-The below weights are generic and shouldn’t be used as a guide, each batter has their preference when it comes to weight.
+The weights below are generic and shouldn’t be used as a guide; each batter has their preference when it comes to weight.

 Lightweight (2lb 6oz - 2lb 9oz)